Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 ### New and changed features

 - EFL
-  - Version 1.16 is upgraded to 1.20
+  - Version 1.16 is upgraded to 1.20.
   - EDbus and Eldbus are removed for security reasons.
   - Elementary repository is integrated into EFL repository.
   - Added SVG morphing animation.
-  - Ecore_wayland is replaced with ecore_wayland2.
+  - ecore_wayland is replaced with ecore_wayland2.
   - Added GBS incremental build support.
 - Fontconfig
   - Version 2.12.1 is upgraded to 2.13.